Bard89/smoglens/README.md

 The goal is to predict the next few hours of PM2.5 particle concentration in any place in Japan better than baseline.

-Baseline is the available last hour of data.
-So we want to be better than the last datapoint.

 ## Setup (macOS)

 ```bash